eficode-academy/docker-katas/labs/09-multi-container.md

 ## Using Docker compose

-If you have started working with Docker and are building container images for your application services, you most likely have noticed that after a while you may end up writing long `docker container run` commands.
+If you have started working with Docker and are building container images for your application services, you most likely have noticed that after a while you may end up writing long `docker run` commands.
 These commands, while very intuitive, can become cumbersome to write, especially if you are developing a multi-container applications and spinning up containers quickly.

 [Docker Compose](https://docs.docker.com/compose/install/) is a “*tool for defining and running your multi-container Docker applications*”.

-Your applications can be defined in a YAML file where all the options that you used in `docker container run` are defined.
+Your applications can be defined in a YAML file where all the options that you used in `docker run` are defined.

 Compose also allows you to manage your application as a single entity rather than dealing with individual containers.